Calvinbullock/sandBox/readme.md

 ## What I Have Done
 - int as arrays -- intAsArray.py
-    - adding
+    - adding        - DONE
-    - multiplying
+    - multiplying   - DONE
-    - subtracting -- in progress
+    - subtracting   - DONE
     - division -- in progress
-    - exsponent -- in progress
+    - exponent -- in progress

 ## In Progress
 - sorting (stable or not)